 The Royal Society provides a number of opportunities for people to discuss content that we publish.
 We expect participants to abide by these guidelines when participating in such discussion.

-Our aim is to ensure this website and are social media accounts are inclusive and safe and that discussions are constructive and polite.
+Our aim is to ensure our websites, blogs and social media accounts are inclusive and safe and that discussions are constructive and polite.

-We ask that all comments be brief, polite, on subject and legally sound.
+We ask that all comments be brief, polite, on subject and not say anything illegal.

 We acknowledge criticism of the content we publish, but will not allow persistent misrepresentation of anyone, including the Royal Society, our Fellows or our staff to be published on our website.

 We try to respond to some of the comments and questions but we are unable to respond to all of them.

 We will use the following guidelines to determine whether a comment should be published.
 We will not publish comments which:

 - Do not meet our standards in our acceptable use policy

 - Include contact details such as phone numbers, postal or email addresses

 - Are written in anything other than plain, intelligible English